hernanRubinstein/EiTiX-embryoids/README.md

 This repository is the accompanying code for our paper on the single-cell single structure analysis of Day 6 and 8 EiTiX embryoids.
 The code is splitted into one jupyter notebook (to generate all figures in this work, named 'Analysis') in the main directory.
-Additional functions and data construction R scripts can be found in the 'scripts' folder (where the order of execution is assigned by a capital letter A-H).
+Additional functions and data construction R scripts can be found in the 'scripts' folder.

 ## Raw and processed data storage
 Prior to the analysis, after cloning the repository, please download first the necessary data from the following link: